systemPipeR/systemPipeShiny/README.md

 ```

-By the minimum installation, all the 3 core modules are not installed.
+By the minimum installation, all the 3 core modules are **not** installed.
 You
-can still start the app, and When you start the app and click on these modules,
+can still start the app, and when you start the app and click on these modules,
-it will tell to enable these modules, what packages and command you need to run.
+it will tell to enable these modules, what packages to install and waht
+command you need to run.
 Just follow the instructions.
-So, install as you need.
+Install as you need.

 ### Most recent